babenkoivan/fluent-array/README.md

 #### Dynamic pluck

-To extract values from child fluent arrays you can use the dynamic `pluck` method.
+To extract values from child fluent arrays you can use a dynamic `pluck` method.

 ```php
 $fluentArray = (new FluentArray())